-ACC does not review a student’s ineligibility; however, students may contact the appropriate licensing/registry body to request a review of their ineligibility.
+Yes, there are several Health Sciences programs that have licensing/registry bodies that can review a student’s background check prior to enrolling in a program.
 If the licensing/registry body approves the individual for the body’s licensing/credentialing exam, the individual is then eligible to participate in clinical rotations and can be admitted to ACC’s Health Sciences programs.

 What are a student’s transfer options to other programs at ACC if declared ineligible to continue in Health Sciences?